 Stop 13: Union Square

 Geary Street at Powell (across from Macy’s)

 This central shopping and theater district features department stores, upscale boutiques, art galleries, salons, grand hotels and repertory theaters.
-Shop at Westfield San Francisco Centre, or hop on a cable car.
+Shop at Westfield San Francisco Center, or hop on a cable car.

-Grant Street at Bush, across from Chinatown Gate
+Grant Avenue at Bush, across from Chinatown Gate

 Photograph the Dragon Gate entry to Chinatown, and see San Francisco’s very own French Quarter near the Financial District.